 Revenues rose 41.5% in the year.
 Organic growth, i.e., stripping out the effect of changes in exchange rates and in the consolidation scope (impacted by the consolidation for twelve months of T. O2 Czech Republic compared to six months in 2005, and the first-time consolidation of the O2 Group and Colombia Telecom) was 7.8%.
-The trend in operating expenses3 reflected the Group's strong commercial efforts to broaden and consolidate both the wireless and broadband customer bases in Europe and Latin America.
+The trend in operating expenses1 reflected the Group's strong commercial efforts to broaden and consolidate both the wireless and broadband customer bases in Europe and Latin America.
 These efforts led to higher revenues, which together with reductions in other expense items, fed through to a 27.0% increase in OIBDA (operating income before depreciation and amortization) to 19,126 million euros (organic growth of 2.8%).
 These healthy operating results were complemented by the favorable trend in net financial expenses, which despite 73.4% growth in net debt, rose by just 68%.
-The corporate income tax expense was 1.781 million euros, less than in 2005 despite the increase in operating income.
-This was due mainly to the capitalization in 2006 of tax credits totaling 1.429 million euros in connection with double taxation deductions, export activity tax credits and a tax credit associated with the reinvestment of the gain obtained on the sale of TPI.
+The corporate income tax expense was 1,781 million euros, less than in 2005 despite the increase in operating income.
+This was due mainly to the capitalization in 2006 of tax credits totaling 1,429 million euros in connection with double taxation deductions, export activity tax credits and a tax credit associated with the reinvestment of the gain obtained on the sale of TPI.
 This figure compares with capitalized tax credits of 177 million recognized in 2005.
-The increase in tax credits, however, was offset by the impact of the amendment to Spanish Corporation Tax Law on deferred income tax on the consolidated balance sheet, resulting in the recognition of a tax expense of 355 million euros.
-In all, the effective tax rate in 2006 was 26.3%, 2.5 percentage points lower than in 2005.
-All of the above resulted in a 40.2% increase in net profit to 6,233 million.

-3 Includes expenses related to supplies, personnel, external services and taxes other than corporate income tax.
+Includes expenses related to supplies, personnel, external services and taxes other than corporate income tax.